J-DubApps/Blog/content/posts/Goodbye-Tessie.md

 tags = ["family", "cars", "ev", "tech"]
 +++

-After 3 fun years with my <a href="http://julianwest.me/Blog/posts/dangerhighvoltage/">Tesla Model S</a> we are saying goodbye. <br />
+After 3 fun years with my <a href="http://julianwest.me/Blog/posts/dangerhighvoltage/">Tesla Model S</a> we are saying goodbye.
+That was always the plan, as we own 3 cars and the Model X was a big lift for our little household. <br />

 Enjoy this fun little send-off I threw together using my drone & Final Cut Pro last month...